bglnelissen/slideToolkit/guides/Readme.md

 Respect the auther, and please cite when appropriate.

 #### Step 6 - Install the bioformat tools
 Install the latest version of BioFormats, including `bfconvert`.
-And add the BioFormats directory to your PATH (`.bash_profile`).
-Adding the bftools folder to your PATH is obligatory for the slideToolkit to find its dependencies.

 ```
 cd ~/ && \